 The old Ragnarok RPG had potions of phasing, which allowed you to walk through walls (except in the shop level) and even between planes, letting you skip the tedious process of looking for portals.
 If you walked off the map, however, you'd fall to Niflheim and take a lot of damage, usually dying.

-The RTS game Dungeon Keeper 2 has a campaign level that has racing against the clock while your mission is the destroy the enemy Dungeon Heart where the Macguffin is stored in the far North, having to go through another enemy camp in the middle to get there and having overwhelming numbers against you with few resources while you're stuck in the far South.
+The RTS game Dungeon Keeper 2 has a campaign level that has racing against the clock while your mission is to destroy the enemy Dungeon Heart, where the Macguffin is stored in the far North, having to go through another enemy camp in the middle to get there and having overwhelming numbers against you with few resources while you're stuck in the far South.
 The obvious solution hinted by the mission briefing is to find the bypass.
 This can be done by building a bridge on the west side over the water and then tunneling past both bases straight to the enemy's Dungeon Heart.
 Another level gives you the choice of a frontal assault to be able to assassinate the enemy leader or to tunnel east and attack him in his own headquarters bypassing all his defenses.

 A justified aversion in Mass Effect 2.
 On Illium, at the start of the mission to find the Assassin (whose target is in the penthouse of a skyscraper), Shepard notes 'Why don't we just fly up to the top?'
 His/Her informant, however, comments 'They have a lot of mercs carrying rocket launchers, just waiting for you to try..'.